jfrog/setup-jfrog-cli/README.md

 - run: jf --version
 ```

-## Storing JFrog connection details as secrets
+## Storing JFrog connection details as secrets and variables
-The connection details of the JFrog platform used by JFrog CLI can be stored as secrets.
+The connection details of the JFrog platform used by JFrog CLI can be stored as [secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).
+Not-sensitive details can alternatively be stored as [configuration variables](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository).
+Do not store sensitive details (passwords, tokens, etc) as configuration variables!
-You can use one of the following two methods to define and store the JFrog Platform connection details as secrets.
+You can use one of the following two methods to define and store the JFrog Platform connection details as secrets and variables.
 1. [Storing the connection details using separate environment variables](#Storing-the-connection-details-using-separate-environment-variables).
 2. [Storing the connection details using single Config Token](#Storing-the-connection-details-using-single-Config-Token).